cjcon90/country-quiz/README.md

 2. Locate the [Repository](https://github.com/cjcon90/country-quiz) used for this project.
 3. On the right-hand side of the Repository name, you'll see the 'Fork' button.
 4. This will create a copy in your personal repository.
-5. Once you're finished making changes, return to original respository and press 'New Pull Request' to request your changes ot be merged into the original project.
+5. Once you're finished making changes, return to original repository and press 'New Pull Request' to request your changes to be merged into the original project.

 ### Cloning